← All services

 How does pricing work for LMS builds?

-Fixed-price after a scoping discovery call.
+Fixed-price after a scoping call.
 The call surfaces what exists, what the learner base needs, and what integration requirements look like.
 From there, the engagement is scoped with defined deliverables and a price set before work starts.
 The hourly rate for time-and-materials work is $275/hr CAD.

 Let’s talk about your learning infrastructure.